-One of the non-obvious ways to categorize lathe cutting tools is to divide them into two major groups.
-The first of which are ones that are fed at a certain angle for some operations and can be either right-hand or left-hand intended tools.
+One of the non-obvious ways to categorize lathe-cutting tools is to divide them into two major groups.
+The first of which are fed at a certain angle for some operations and can be either right-hand or left-hand intended tools.
 Others are neutral tools and are fed perpendicularly to a workpiece.

 Some tools can belong to both groups.
 You can see examples in the image and read descriptions of major groups of tools below.